Table of Contents

 The 3-way switch is the most common type of pickup selector.
 It has three positions: neck, middle, and bridge.
 It comes in blade and toggle switch design options.

-If you have 2 humbuckers on your guitar, each of the 3 positions provides:
+If you have 2 humbuckers on your guitar, each of the 3 positions works like this:

 On the other hand, if your guitar has 3 pickups, then the configuration is a bit different.
 When set to the center position, it will provide a signal from the middle pickup alone.
 Instead of combining the bridge and neck together.

-This is a great way to get a new tone, as the center pickup will provide its distinct sound.
+This is a great way to get a new tone, as the center pickup will provide a totally different sound.
 This will work whether it’s a humbucker or a single-coil pickup.
 Each type is possible depending on the guitar model.

 It also means that you can no longer blend 2 pickups, as each one will now have its own designated position.